asiopueo/04_Advanced-Lane-Lines/README.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

 One of my achievements apart from lane detection itself, is establishing a pipeline structure which enables me to experiment more easily with the parameter values.
-This is done by using the 'functions are objects'-paradigm of Python, and an own subroutine for working with
+This is done by using the 'functions are objects'-paradigm of Python.

+Identifying useful thresholds for the gradients and color channels was especially tricky.
+I am not very good in tinkering around in a python strip and instead made an attempt to create a small program with PyQt to solve this problem (I later learned that it is also possible to create something similar within a Jupyter notebook).
+This has simplified my task profoundly, and I plan to apply the methods onto the more challenging project videos as soon as I have more time.

 I have followed the advise given at the end of the lectures and implemented stabilization techniques by utilizing the module `deque`:
 ```